 Platelet Rich Plasma Injections for Plantar Fasciitis

-Platelet rich plasma therapy (abbreviated as PRP) is the re-administration of your own platelets to activate the body’s natural healing cascade for repair and regeneration to treat Plantar Fasciitis.
-It is successfully used for various musculoskeletal problems, such as of injured tendons, ligaments, muscles and joints.
-In fact, Platelet rich plasma injections are replacing traditional orthopedic surgery in many instances for conditions ranging from soft tissue injuries (tendonitis, muscle tears, ligamentous injuries) to various joint afflictions, such as a torn meniscus or mild to moderate arthritis of the joint.
+Platelet rich plasma therapy (abbreviated as PRP) is a regenerative treatment for Plantar Fasciitis that consists on the injection of your own platelets to trigger the body’s natural repair and regeneration processes.
+PRP is effective in the treatment of several musculoskeletal conditions, including injury of tendons, ligaments, muscles and joints.
+PRP injections have been replacing traditional surgery for many orthopedic conditions ranging from soft tissue injuries (tendonitis, ligament injuries, muscle tears) to joint disorders, such as a meniscus tear or mild to moderate joint arthritis.

-- Localized inflammatory response that increases the blood flow to the abnormal tissue.
+- Local inflammatory reaction that promotes the increase of blood flow to the injured tissue.

 Don’t Suffer Any More…